vossisboss/tutorial-series/add-search.md

 Using the Wagtail `start` command to start your project gives you a built-in search app.
 This built-in search app provides a simple search functionality for your site.

-However, you have to customize your search template to suit your portfolio site.
-To customize your search template, go to your `search/templates/search.html` file and modify it:
+However, you can customize your search template to suit your portfolio site.
+To customize your search template, go to your `search/templates/search.html` file and modify it as follows:

 ```html+django
 {% extends "base.html" %}